 Go back to the project sync-schema page, click Schema-Sync, and fill in steps 1-3 to synchronize the schema of the dbtest database to dbprod:

 Click Preview Issue, you will go to the new issue page with preview:

 Click Create, and the Issue is truly created.
 Approve and Fix the issue, the schema synchronization will be completed.

-In Bytebase Free or Team Plan, you can choose the latest history version; In Enterprise Plan, you can choose an arbitrary schema version from the full migration history.
+In Bytebase Free, you can choose the latest history version; In Pro Plan or Enterprise Plan, you can choose an arbitrary schema version from the full migration history.